GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 ```

 ### License
-This work is under the CC-BY-NC-4.0 license.
+This work is under the MIT license.

 ### Disclaimer
 The code is provided "as is" with ABSOLUTELY NO WARRANTY expressed or implied.